-Obtaining reliable subsurface utility information has been difficult.
-Now this information is available through the use of an engineering process called Subsurface Utility Engineering.
+Obtaining reliable subsurface utility information has been difficult in the past.
+Now, this information is available through the use of an engineering process called Subsurface Utility Engineering.

 Scope of Work - The process of developing a written project-specific work plan package that consists of the scope of work, levels of service vs. risk allocation, project schedule and desired project delivery method.
 This SUE work plan package is agreed upon by the SUE provider and the client, describing the SUE work to be performed.